javierarce/glitchub/README.md

 If you change something in glitch, you'll need to first export your project to github and then merge the `glitch` branch with your master branch.

+---

+### Credits

+The overall solution (including the `git.sh` and webhook sync code) comes from [this post by @jarvis394 on the glitch forum](https://support.glitch.com/t/tutorial-how-to-auto-update-your-project-with-github/8124)